GusVieweg/spotify-splitter/README.md

 Enter Spotify Splitter.

 ### Methodology
-This program splits a large playlist into `bops` and `softs` based on a separation algorithm.
+Spotify Splitter splits a large playlist into `bops` and `softs` based on a separation algorithm.

 Spotify characterizes all of their songs with various criteria called [Audio Features](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-audio-features).